-Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority
+Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority vote of Certified Staff.

 3.14-LICENSED PERSONNEL JURY DUTY

 Employees are not subject to discharge, loss of sick leave, loss of vacation time or any other penalty due to absence from work for jury duty, upon giving reasonable notice to the District through the employee's immediate supervisor.